 TSO is based in Hobart – Australia’s smallest and most charming state capital and a city known for its relaxing lifestyle and hassle-free commuting.
 Tasmania enjoys outstanding natural scenery, pristine living conditions and superb food and wine.

-- Orchestral Excerpts (Please Note Orchestral Excerpts will be released for live auditions on Monday 5 February 2018)
+• Orchestral Excerpts (Please Note: Orchestral Excerpts will be released for live auditions on Monday 30 April 2018)

-(Please note: For recorded applicants excerpts will be released four weeks prior to the confirmed recording date.)
+(Please note: For recorded applicants excerpts will be available four weeks prior to the confirmed recording date.)

 Candidates wishing to submit a recorded audition should follow the Guidelines for the Preparation of a Recorded Audition.

-For further information, contact the Orchestral Coordinator, Rob Dyball (03) 6232 4406 or email firstname.lastname@example.org
+For further information, contact the Acting Orchestral Coordinator, Rob Dyball (03) 6232 4406 or email firstname.lastname@example.org.

 Applications, including a completed Candidate Information Form and a CV detailing relevant experience, training and Referees contact details should be directed to: